 - Doesn’t rely on obvious substitutions (e.g., h0use for house)

 Don't forget to update the admin portal password for your VoIP service provider as well.
 If hackers find a way into that, the results could be just as damaging.
 Besides desk phone passwords, also remember to update any softphone/webphone accounts if you have them.

 Your own phones aside, make sure that your users have secure devices.
 After all, you're on the same phone bill.
-The cybersecurity firm ID Agent has a useful blog on how to keep your employees' passwords secure.
 Finally, don't share your SIP credentials with anyone.